 Once you have a goal, then you can move onto achieving your career.
 You have a lot of resources available to you, so utilise them and your own skills.
 Look at our job hunting page as well to get started on your search.

-Volunteering is a great way to both build on your own skills and help out your local community, although hopefully it won’t be too much like the Hunger Games.
+Volunteering is a great way to both build on your own skills and help out your local community.
 This hands-on experience is a great way to complement your academic achievements, and can make you much more attractive to an employer.

 You can talk to our Volunteer Centre if you’re not sure where to start, and if you want to have a talk about this you can book an appointment with our Volunteer Coordinator.
 If you’re ready to jump straight in, then you can search for volunteering opportunities on CareerHub straight away by selecting ‘Volunteering’ in the types of work on our opportunities tab.